OpenMendel/MendelIHT.jl/figures/README.md

 ## double_sparse folder

-This folder contains code to reproduce Table 4.
+This folder contains code to reproduce Table 4 and 5.

 A single jupyter notebook `doubly_sparse_simulated_data.ipynb` performs simulations, runs IHT on simulated data, and computes summary statistics. **Each individual results are displayed as well for maximum transparency.** The summary statistics turned into Table 4.